What are the benefits of a small school?

 - After-school or before-school programs for your students (e.g. After-School Literacy Enhancement Programs), LMU campus visits for your students (e.g. Lion for a Day) and retreats

-- No, while 52% of the students are of the Catholic Faith, 48% are of other faiths
+- No, while 52% of the students are of the Catholic Faith, 48% are of other religious backgrounds

-- Other faiths feel welcomed, embraced, and contribute to great discussions in religion class
+- All Religious affiliations are welcomed, embraced, and contribute to great discussions in religion class

 - We are blessed and inclusive of other traditions thus adding to greater discussions on campus and in the classroom setting